‘Fear The Walking Dead’ Season 5: New Trailer Drops Ahead Of June 2 Premiere Date

 Now that Season 9 of AMC’s The Walking Dead has concluded, it is time to move forward to the Season 5 premiere of its companion series, Fear the Walking Dead.

 According to Forbes, Season 5 of Fear the Walking Dead will premiere on June 2.
-That means there is still 62 days to go until fans can find out for sure how Morgan (Lennie James) and his group is going regarding helping people.
-However, Skybound has dropped a new trailer for Season 2 and this suggests that helping people may not be working out all too well for the group.
+That means there is still 62 days to go until fans can find out for sure how Morgan (Lennie James) and his group are doing, regarding helping people.
+However, Skybound has dropped a new trailer for Season 5, and this suggests that helping people may not be working out all too well for the group.

 “We’ve been doing this for a while, this helping people,” Morgan says.
 “And we haven’t had a whole lot of luck.”